rkmadire/devops-notes/Git/extraas/delete remote branches.md

 To delete Remote branches from locally
 ----------------------------------------
 1. when we perform git fetch command it will create a remote branch in to our local system  that will visible

     $ git branch -a

-2.To remove those remote branches from our local machine
+2. To remove those remote branches from our local machine

 $ git push origin --delete branch_name